 During “Summer Welcome”, first-year students develop their fall course schedules, meet an academic advisor in their major, and take placement tests, and both students and parents become acquainted with the unique services and programs that Le Moyne offers to promote academic success.

-“Fall Arrival” is an opportunity for the College to officially welcome new students through meaningful traditions that will create lasting memories for both students and their families, including attendance at New Student Convocation and DIVE (Dolphins in Volunteer Efforts).
-Another decades-old tradition at Le Moyne, a carefully selected group of returning students called Orientation Leaders assists our students with move-in and introduces them to campus life.
+“Fall Arrival” is an opportunity for the College to officially welcome new students through meaningful traditions that will create lasting memories for both students and their families.
+In addition, a carefully selected group of returning students called Orientation Leaders assists our students with move-in and introduces them to campus life.
 Through orientation, students are introduced to Le Moyne's mission, values, and expectations, build community, become acclimated to college life, and meet key faculty mentors and administrators before classes begin.

 Orientation for Transfer Students

-A similar, but distinct, orientation program called “TRANSFERmation” is offered to new transfer students prior to the beginning of classes in both the fall and spring.
+A similar, but distinct, orientation program called “TRANSFERmations” is offered to new transfer students prior to the beginning of classes in both the fall and spring.
 New transfer students are expected to attend "New Beginnings", offered at various times prior to the start of the semester and then return for "Connecting to Campus" for a half-day introduction to Le Moyne.
 Both are tailored to the unique needs of the transfer student, with an emphasis on meeting other students and assisting in navigating their newly chosen campus.

 Student ID Cards